mayavchung/solar-change/code/feedbacks/README.md

 ./total_feedback/ contains the total feedbacks plotted in Figure 2.

-The estimated feedbacks in the -6% Solar experiments using the radiative kernel (outputs of 1_R3k_GFDL_Solar_50yrCTRLref.ipynb) are available on Zenodo.
+The estimated feedbacks in the -6% Solar experiments using the radiative kernel (outputs of 1_R3k_GFDL_Solar_50yrCTRLref.ipynb) are available on Zenodo: DOI 10.5281/zenodo.15467615.